SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon destruction of the VM as it would if you had used a flavor with disk.
-This second page can be seen on the horizon screensho.
+This second page can be seen on the horizon screenshot.
 One the third page, choose a diskless flavor.
 <figure class="figure mx-auto d-block" style="width:100%">
     {% asset 'blog/diskless/Horizon-VM-Create.png' class="figure-img w-100" alt="Horizon Instance Create p2"%}